Sunflower (Vampire Weekend song): Composition

 The track has been characterised as psych-soul, jam rock and jazz-funk.
 Of the song's composition, Michelle Kim of Pitchfork stated, "Koenig’s love for the Dead and Phish is obvious in the proggy bass scales that open the track, the frantically curling guitar licks, and even… the harmonized scatting that’s done in unison with the instruments.
 It’s kind of like Stevie Wonder’s "Sir Duke" by way of Guster."

 Critical reception

 Upon release, Will Hermes of Rolling Stone called Sunflower, "Perhaps the best, and certainly the most weirdly-grooving of the four tracks Vampire Weekend have trickled out in advance of their forthcoming Father of the Bride LP".

 Music video

 A music video for the song was released on March 13, 2019.
-It was directed by Jonah Hill, who had previously appeared in the video for Harmony Hall.
-It was filmed at Zabar's and Barney Greengrass on the Upper West Side, Manhattan and features a cameo appearance from comedian Jerry Seinfeld.
+It was directed by Jonah Hill, who had previously appeared in the video for "Harmony Hall".
+It was filmed at Zabar's and Barney Greengrass on the Upper West Side, Manhattan and features a cameo appearance from artist Fab 5 Freddy and comedian Jerry Seinfeld.